Medically reviewed by Drugs.com. Last updated on Jun 15, 2020.

 • Conduction disturbances: May depress SA and AV node conduction and may produce first-, second-, or third-degree heart block, or sinus bradycardia.
 Third-degree heart block and asystole within minutes of administration have been reported.

 • Hypersensitivity reactions: Anaphylaxis, angioedema, cardiac or respiratory arrest, respiratory distress, and other hypersensitivity reactions (eg, decreased oxygen saturation, hypotension, throat tightness, urticaria, rash) have occurred.
 Equipment for resuscitation and trained personnel experienced in handling serious hypersensitivity reactions should always be immediately available prior to administration.

 • Hypertension: May produce clinically significant hypertension; typically within minutes of administration and usually resolves within 10 to 15 minutes.
 Effects may persist; in some patients, hypertension continued for 45 minutes after administration.
 Use with caution in patients with underlying hypertension, especially when low-level exercise is used during MPI.

 • Hypotension: May induce arterial vasodilation and hypotension.
 Use with caution in patients with autonomic dysfunction, hypovolemia, left main coronary artery stenosis, pericarditis, pericardial effusion, stenotic valvular heart disease, or stenotic carotid artery disease with cerebrovascular insufficiency.
 Syncope and transient ischemic attacks have also been reported.

 • Myocardial ischemia: Fatal and nonfatal myocardial infarction, ventricular arrhythmias, and cardiac arrest have occurred.
-Avoid use in patients with symptoms or signs of acute myocardial ischemia, unstable angina or cardiovascular instability; these patients may be at increased risk of serious cardiovascular reactions.
+Avoid use in patients with symptoms or signs of acute myocardial ischemia, unstable angina, or cardiovascular instability; these patients may be at increased risk of serious cardiovascular reactions.
 Equipment for resuscitation and trained personnel experienced in handling cardiac emergencies should always be immediately available prior to administration.
 Adhere to recommended duration of injection; longer injection times may increase duration and magnitude of coronary blood flow increase.
 If serious reactions occur, consider the use of aminophylline, an adenosine antagonist.

 • Respiratory effects: May cause dyspnea, bronchoconstriction, and respiratory compromise.
 Equipment for resuscitation and appropriate bronchodilator (eg, albuterol) therapy should always be immediately available prior to administration.

 • Seizure: May lower the seizure threshold; new-onset or recurrence of seizures, some prolonged, has occurred.